martasobota/martazaryn.github.io/aboutme.md

 (2016) Green Infrastructure Specialist – Arcadis and the Ministry of Environment
 • Preparing report about after-effects of green roofs in cities on the basis of mapping and it’s analysis

-(2011-2016) Landscape Architect
-– RS Architektura Krajobrazu
+(2011-2016) Landscape Architect – RS Architektura Krajobrazu, R Pilch Pracownia Projektowa
 • Landscape projects, inter alia airport center in Moscow, business centre in Shanghai, revitalization of Lodz City, city square in Opole, indor greenery at the shopping centre in Warsaw

-– R Pilch Pracownia Projektowa
 • Green roof projects in multifamiliar buildings, biodiverse, non-system projects in passive homes, revalorisation of old parks, project in Natura 2000 holiday resort under the lake, creating visualisations